FelixBaensch/MORTAR/CONTRIBUTING.md

      chmod +x gradlew
     ```
    Alternatively, open the project in your IDE as a Gradle project and run the `build.gradle.kts` build file.
 It might
-   be necessary to set your project JDK to version 21 or higher (see above) in your IDE settings.
+   be necessary to set your project JDK to version 21 or 22 (see notes in "1.
+Prerequisites" → "Java Development Kit
+   (JDK)" above) in your IDE settings.

    Gradle will resolve all dependencies automatically.